-TO CORE A COLD IN ONE DAY Take Laxative Bromo-Quinine Tablets.
-25c.
+TO CURE A COLD IN ONE DAY Take Laxative Bromo-Quinine Tablets.
+35c.

-downe.
+mander-in-chief.
+He refuted the obliged cific charges launched by Lord Lans-downe.
 He said he had adopted every effort to improve the auxiliary forces.
-In February, 1896, he recommended that additional troops be sent to South Africa and recommended strengthen-ing the Natal garrison and the defen-sive occupation, not of the town of Ladysmith, but of the Biggarsberg range, which was twenty-five miles in advance of Ladysmith.
-He had never considered Ladysmith and its sur-rounding hills to be tenable.
-Lord Wolseley admitted that, in com-mon with all the other authorities, he had underestimated the fighting power of the individual Boer.
-Rollede and the royalist M. Andre Bur-fet who were thereby brought to the field of honor to affirm their political divergencies.
-Under these material and moral conditions and in the presence of force majeure, the undersigned ad-judge their honor safe and declare the of the individual Boer.
-Three weeks before Mr. Kruger's declaration of war he had urged Lord Landsdowne to send out an army corps, a cavalry division and five battallons for the lines of communication, in adfor the lines of communication, in ad-dition to the 100.000 troops already in South Africa.
+In February, 1896, he recommended that additional troops be sent to South Africa and recommended strengthening the Natal garrison and the defensive occupation, not of the town of Ladysmith, but of the Biggarsberg range, which was twenty-five miles in advance of Ladysmith.
+He had never considered Ladysmith and its surounding hills to be tenable he did not possess the cabinet's confi-dence that was an objection that might have been used to appoint a new comclaration of war he had urged Lord Landsdowne to send out an army corps a cavalry division and five battallons for the lines of communication, in ad-dition to the 100,000 troops already in South Africa.
 Such a comparatively small number of troops employed early had often achieved results which five times their number could not produce later.
-The mobilization of this force at that they must have nordered a conthat time would have produced a con-siderable effect in South Africa, if the country was not prepared at the out-break of war it was not because he had not urged the gradual and unostenta-tious reinforcement of the forces.
-Lord Wolseley concluded with say-
+The mobilization of this force at that time would have produced a con-siderable effect in South Africa, if the country was not prepared at the break of war it was not because he had not urged the gradual and unostenta-tious reinforcement of the forces.